 Widen Your Options

 The first step in the process involves reframing the decision.
 Don’t approach issues from an “either-or” or “whether or not” standpoint.
-Instead uncover new options and consider them simultaneously.
+Instead, uncover new options and consider them simultaneously.
 Push for “this AND that” rather than “this OR that” choices.
 Look around to find others who have made a similar decision and learn from them.
 Try laddering: First look for current bright spots (local), then best practices in the industry (regional) and then analogies from related domains (distant).

 One simple example of reframing to widen your options is the decision to buy a $700 stereo or a $1,000 stereo with more features.
 Rather than the “either-or” choice, look at opportunity cost as well.
 Would you pay $300 for the extra features?
 What else could you do with the $300?
 What if you purchased $300 worth of your favorite music with that money instead?
 Another example is a decision on whether or not to fire an employee who is struggling on the job.
-Instead of the “fire-or-not” frame consider additional choices such as a development plan, different position, change in responsibilities, etc.
+Instead of the “fire-or-not” frame consider additional choices such as a development plan, different positions, change in responsibilities, etc.

 Reality-Test Your Assumptions